kherge-archive/lib-phar/README.md

 ```

 Now that we have our observer, we will need to register an instance of it with
-the builder.
+a builder event.
 In particular, we are interested in the `Builder::ADD_STRING`
-event.
+event, which is the event used by the builder for the `addFromString()` method.

 ```php
 // register our observer